PECOS: Prediction for Enormous and Correlated Output Spaces: Framework

 \subsubsection{Other Indexing Methods}

 In this paper, we mainly focus on {\em label clustering} as the algorithmic choice for the semantic label indexing phase.
 There are other strategies which might be promising alternatives for \pecos, which we leave as direction for future exploration.
 When using typical clustering algorithms like $K$-Means each label is assigned to exactly one label cluster.
 However, labels in real world applications might have more than one semantic meaning.
 For example, ``apple'' could be either a fruit or a brand.
-Thus, one interesting direction to explore is to adopt overlapping clustering algorithms such as \cite{whang2019non} for semantic label indexing.
+Thus, one interesting direction to explore is to adopt overlapping clustering algorithms such as \citet{whang2019non} for semantic label indexing.
+Recently, \citet{liu2021label} propose to find overlapped clusters by jointly optimizing cluster assignments and model parameters of partition-based \xmc models, which is complementary to our \pecos framework.

-In addition, we can use various approximate nearest neighbor (ANN) search~\cite{li2016anns} schemes as the basis of semantic indexing.
-There is a successful attempt~\cite{jain2019slice} to apply a state-of-the-art approx ANN search algorithm called hierarchical navigable small world graphs (HNSW)~\cite{malkov2020hnsw} for the \xmc problem when the feature vectors are low-dimensional dense embeddings.
-The ability of variants of the HNSW data structure such as Rand-NSG~\cite{subramanya2019rand} to quickly get a small match set for any given input would be very suitable for the three-stage design framework of \pecos.
+In addition, we can use various approximate nearest neighbor (ANN) search~\citep{li2019approximate} schemes as the basis of semantic indexing.
+There is a successful attempt by \citet{jain2019slice} to apply a state-of-the-art approx ANN search algorithm called hierarchical navigable small world (HNSW) graphs~\citep{malkov2020hnsw} for the \xmc problem when the feature vectors are low-dimensional dense embeddings.
+The ability of variants of the HNSW data structure such as Rand-NSG~\citep{subramanya2019rand} to quickly get a small match set for any given input would be very suitable for the three-stage design framework of \pecos.